Drone attack complicates US effort to contain Middle East conflict

 - Deep Read ( 4 Min. )

-As news emerged Sunday that an Iran-backed militant group had killed three U.S. troops and injured at least 34 other Americans at a remote outpost in Jordan with a drone, President Joe Biden vowed to strike back.
+As news emerged Sunday that an Iran-backed militant group had killed three U.S. troops and wounded at least 34 other Americans at a remote outpost in Jordan with a drone, President Joe Biden vowed to strike back.

 His response will go a long way toward shaping the extent to which the United States is further drawn into the spiraling Middle East clashes that the Biden administration has repeatedly vowed to avoid since Hamas’ devastating Oct.
 7 attack on Israel.